grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/RBAC.md

     - list
     - watch
 ```

-When deploying to an OpenShift cluster, these extra rules are added to enable access to special a SecurityContextConstraint:
+When deploying to an OpenShift cluster, a SecurityContextConstraint object is created that allows the Agent to read logs
+from the Node's file system.
+These additional RBAC rules enable access to the SecurityContextConstraint:

 ```yaml
 - verbs:
     - use